sindre0830/rusty-transcriber/README.md

-# Rust Template
+# Rusty Transcriber

-A minimal template repository for Rust projects.
+**Rusty Transcriber** is a lightweight Rust crate for converting raw PCM audio data into text transcripts using speech-to-text models.

 ---